 Taking time each day to practice the piano doesn’t happen by accident, it is planned into the student’s week and day.
-Referring to Getting IT (Instrument Time) sometimes gives “practicing” a fresh feel, a new view, a new twist.
+If you refer to Getting IT (Instrument Time), it gives “practicing” a fresh feel, a new view, a new twist.
 Click on the link for the Getting-IT-schedule-page Practice Schedule.
 This form is necessary for each student to show me their commitment to finding time to be at the piano each day and actually doing it.
 Parents sign off just as I have to sign my son’s reading chart each day/week.

 Practicing Article Click on this link for the best article I’ve read on practicing and motor skills.
 I didn’t practice effectively until I had to practice in front of one of my teachers.
 Unfortunately, I was 23 years old!
 I hope to help my students practice more effectively as they study with me to form good habits and problem-solving skills.